Olivier-Boudeville/us-common/doc/us-common-technical-manual-english.rst

 :Organisation: Copyright (C) 2019-2021 Olivier Boudeville
 :Contact: about (dash) us-common (at) esperide (dot) com
 :Creation date: Saturday, May 2, 2020
-:Lastly updated: Sunday, February 21, 2021
+:Lastly updated: Friday, March 12, 2021
 :Status: Work in progress
 :Version: 0.0.5
 :Dedication: Users and maintainers of the ``US-Common`` layer.